 Open topic with navigation

-Alarm notifications are optional and configurable but all alarms always appear in the Reports application.
+Alarm notifications are optional and configurable but all alarms are always displayed in Analytics.

-Similarly, the navigation, links and interactivity of each part of the Reports application is designed to make it easy to drill down deeper into your GIS system to quickly get to detailed information about an alarm and it's source.
+Similarly, the navigation, links and interactivity of each part of the Analytics is designed to make it easy to drill down deeper into your GIS system to quickly get to detailed information about an alarm and it's source.

 An alarm and an error in Analytics are not equivalent, but have a very specific meaning based on how the information is collected.